fenago/python-journey/md/Lab_4.md

 #### Named parameters and formatting sequences

-Finally, one additional feature available with the [%] operator can be useful in certain circumstances.
-Unfortunately, to describe it, I have to employ a Python feature that I haven't yet discussed in detail:
-*dictionaries*, commonly called *hash tables* or *associative arrays* in other languages.
-You can skip ahead to [chapter
-7]
-to learn about dictionaries; skip this section for now and come back to it later; or read straight through, trusting the examples to make things clear.

 Formatting sequences can specify what should be substituted for them by name rather than by position.
 When you do this, each formatting sequence has a name in parentheses immediately following the initial [%] of